 One of the best ways to keep up with new releases and special offers in the lesfic world, especially for lesbian books from indie authors, is to check out your favorite authors’ websites and sign up for their newsletters, if they have one.
 Some authors even offer a free book to newsletter subscribers.
-For example, I’m giving away the short story “Facing the Music” if you sign up for my author newsletter, and since I’m running the Lesbian Book Bingo reading challenge this year, there are two giveaways each month.
+For example, I’m giving away the short story “The Romance Bet” if you sign up for my author newsletter, and I’m regularly sharing free books, special offers, and giveaways in my monthly newsletter too.

 SUBSCRIBE TO PUBLISHER NEWSLETTERS